neuroidss/lab-governance/People and Partners.md

 - Attracting partner candidates

 ### Partner Agreement Steward
-Purpose: unspecified
+Purpose: Clear, explicit agreements between Partners and the Company

 Accountabilities:
-- Evolving agreements between individual Partners and the Company to capture expectations towards Partners (not towards Roles) and benefits, vacation time, learning time etc.
+- Evolving agreements between individual Partners and the Company
 - Notifying all Partners of changes in these agreements
 - Onboarding new Partners to these agreements